sabanana/meanStackAPPTest/readme.md

 # MEAN stack app

-This is just a repo containing my MEAN stack application as a practice when I learn MEAN stack.
+This is just a repo containing my MEAN stack application as a practice when I learn MEAN stack. o(*￣▽￣*)o